 Over the last two years it has become recognised that we have increasing challenges accessing sufficient support for students with speech and language difficulties.
-Over 40% of the children in our Early years cohort were assessed as below age expectation for language skills when they joined the school.
+Over 40% of the children in our Early years cohort were assessed as below age expectation for language skills when they joined the school in September 2016.
+This year we have 29% of the Early Years cohort either awaiting or receiving language support.
+These children are identified as having speech and language skills at a level at least one year below their chronological age.
 As a hub the decision was taken to buy in an independent SALT specialist to work with the children and provide ongoing guidance for the staff to support speech development.
 The specialist is now in place and ensuring that we give the highest possible level of language support to our youngsters.
 The specialist provides individual programmes for each student, these are delivered by ELKLAN trained staff, and assesses progress on a termly basis.
-We have 6 fulltime members of staff that are ELKLAN trained to a level 3 and have a structured training programme in progress to ensure that all our Early Years staff are trained to deliver structured support through the ELKLAN 3-5 years language programme.
+We have 8 fulltime members of staff that are ELKLAN trained to a level 3 in working with children aged 5-11 years.
+We also have a structured training programme in progress to ensure that all our Early Years staff are trained to deliver structured support through the ELKLAN 3-5 years language programme.
+All Early years students are assessed for language skills using the Wellcomm assessment system.
 Early years and Key stage 1 support staff have also had training in using Makaton signing as a support for the students with the greatest language difficulties.
+We are currently applying for accreditation as a Makaton Friendly setting.